webdevelopers-eu/z-template/README.md

 ✅ And much more!
 Unleash your UI design potential.

 **With our library, you'll be able to create beautiful, functional interfaces with ease.
 Try it out today and see the difference it can make in your development process!**

-## Choose Z Template Over Other Solutions

-Confused by the multitude of templating solutions like Handlebars, Mustache, EJS, Jade/Pug, Dust.js, Underscore.js, Nunjucks, Vue.js, React.js, Angular.js, Ember.js, Backbone.js, JsRender, Ractive.js,
-Marko, HyperHTMLELement, LitElement, Polymer, Svelte, Blaze.js, DoT.js, Swig, Handlebars.js, Hogan.js, and more?

-Looking for a straightforward solution to transform your data into HTML without any stress?
-Tired of worrying about updates that break your code?
-Simplify your life with Z Template, a dependable and self-sufficient templating engine that gets the job done and stays put.

-Z Template stands out from the crowd with its focus on a select number of carefully crafted DOM manipulation features that meet all your design requirements.
-We don't aim to be a jack-of-all-trades; instead, our decades of experience in web development have taught us what you need and what you don't, ensuring that we deliver only what truly matters.

-Z Template uses exclusively DOM manipulation techniques, making it the best choice for HTML/XML compatibility and security.
-Unlike other templating engines that treat templates as strings and are vulnerable to XSS and unescaped text, Z Template relies on portable DOM manipulation and powerful XPath selectors, eliminating these vulnerabilities and many other problems.

-Our use of HTML 5 template tags and z-var attributes also provides a clean and organized view in the browser, with templating instructions remaining invisible until parsed and applied to data.

-Our focus on DOM manipulation not only enhances security, but also results in a faster and more efficient engine.
-With our specially crafted COMMAND syntax, developers can easily create beautiful and functional interfaces.
-Unlike other solutions that use generic javascript syntax, our syntax was built specifically for HTML manipulation, making it simpler and easier to understand.

-The unique "z-var" attribute ensures maximum versatility and durability, remaining intact during repeated application of templates to the same element.
-Our syntax vocabulary and code have been crafted to ensure that the Z Template engine can be effortlessly translated into any language.
-Its JavaScript implementation is just one example of its limitless possibilities, and it can be adapted to other languages through transpilation.

-Z Template has been battle-tested for over 6 years and has been successfully implemented in numerous real-life projects.
-It is a complete and ultimate solution for transforming data into HTML UI.

-And the best part?
-Z Template is open-sourced under the MIT license, meaning you can use it freely and without any hidden costs.
-It doesn't depend on any external dependencies, ensuring that it won't break due to updates or changes in other libraries.
-Our solution uses only fully supported and widely-accepted W3C standards, making it a stable and future-proof choice that will never become outdated.

 ## Quick Introduction